 I didn’t buy that final assault.
 You had Luke fly in there, single-handedly shoot down a bunch of TIE fighters, and detonate the core.
 Is this Boxcar Children?
 You called it a Death Star so make it look hard.
 (Incidentally, what is a TIE fighter?
 Bow-TIEs?
 Windsors?
 Doesn’t sound very intimidating.)

 People need to fail.
 A second run down that laser trench is a must!
 Have the actors hold their breath, sweat, and curse.
 There ought to be swarms of lasers and exploding starships.
-Forget the effects budget for a minute, because that’s what today’s audiences want.
+Forget the effects budget for a minute, because that’s what today’s audience wants.
 Make them think that Luke is going down in flames.

 AMP UP YOUR VILLIAN